 It is perhaps obvious but worth saying nevertheless that you must actually have the baby with you when you pass through airport security to be able to take the above with you.

-There is no hard and fast rule that defines exactly how much water you can take through the TSA checkpoint with you.
+There is no hard and fast rule that defines exactly how much water you can take through the TSA checkpoint with you when traveling with a baby.
 You are permitted to take sufficient water for your baby to drink or to make up baby formula for the duration of the flight and until you reach your final destination.

 Exceptions for fish!